Why Replace my Lawn with a Xeriscape Garden?

 3) Physical Removal

-What is it? : This is a method of physically removing your turf with a sod cutter or manually with a square shovel or grape grubbing hoe.
+What is it? : This is a method of physically removing your lawn with a sod cutter or manually with a square shovel or grape grubbing hoe.
+Resource Central now offers a physical lawn removal service in select communities.
+Click here to learn more.

 - The removed sod makes great compost